Arrest Made in Deadly Holtville Crash - Calexico Chronicle

-A Mexicali man was charged in federal court on Tuesday, March 30, with coordinating the March 2 human-smuggling event that led to the deaths of 13 Mexican and Guatemalan nationals in a crash of an overloaded vehicle near Holtville, according to a press release from the United States Attorney’s Office.
+A Mexicali man was charged in federal court on Tuesday, March 30, with coordinating the March 2 human-smuggling event that led to the deaths of 13 Mexican and Guatemalan nationals in a crash near Holtville, according to the United States Attorney’s Office.

-Jose Cruz Noguez, age 47, a legal permanent resident of the United States who has spent time in San Jose, was taken into custody on Monday night, March 29 as he crossed into the U.S. from Mexico at the Calexico Port of Entry.
+Jose Cruz Noguez, age 47, a legal permanent resident of the United States, was taken into custody on Monday night, March 29 as he crossed into the U.S. from Mexico at a Calexico-area Port of Entry.

-Cruz made his first appearance in federal court in El Centro Tuesday before U.S. Magistrate Judge Ruth Bermudez Montenegro.
+Cruz made his first appearance in federal court in El Centro on Tuesday via teleconference before U.S. Magistrate Judge Ruth Bermudez Montenegro.

 Cruz has been charged with “conspiracy to bring aliens to the United States outside a port of entry causing serious bodily injury/placing a life in jeopardy” and “bringing in aliens without presentation for financial gain,” the press release states.